bioinformatics-group/TooT-BERT-T/README.md

 ## Installation

-The list of required python packages is included in the file "**requirement.txt**".
+The list of required python packages is included in the file "**requirements.txt**".
 To install these packages, run the following command:
 ```
-pip install -r requirement.txt
+pip install -r requirements.txt
 ```
 ## Usage